EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

 $  bucardo kick mongotest
 ```

-We'll give it a few seconds to replicate those changes (it took 18 seconds on my test box), and then check the output of bucardo status:
+We’ll give it a few seconds to replicate those changes (it took 18 seconds on my test box), and then check the output of bucardo status:

 ```bash
 $  bucardo status